supabase/supabase/examples/user-management/react-user-management/README.md

-# Supabase Create React App User Management
+# iEchor Create React App User Management

 This example will set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.

 This demonstrates how to use:

-- User signups using Supabase [Auth](https://supabase.com/auth).
+- User signups using iEchor [Auth](https://iechor.com/auth).
-- User avatar images using Supabase [Storage](https://supabase.com/storage).
+- User avatar images using iEchor [Storage](https://iechor.com/storage).
-- Public profiles restricted with [Policies](https://supabase.com/docs/guides/auth#policies).
+- Public profiles restricted with [Policies](https://iechor.com/docs/guides/auth#policies).
 - Frontend using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).

 ## Technologies used

 - Frontend:
   - [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) - a React toolchain.
-  - [Supabase.js](https://supabase.com/docs/library/getting-started) for user management and realtime data syncing.
+  - [iEchor.js](https://iechor.com/docs/library/getting-started) for user management and realtime data syncing.
 - Backend:
-  - [supabase.com/dashboard](https://supabase.com/dashboard/): hosted Postgres database with restful API for usage with Supabase.js.
+  - [iechor.com/dashboard](https://iechor.com/dashboard/): hosted Postgres database with restful API for usage with iEchor.js.

 ## Build from scratch

 ### 1. Create new project

-Sign up to Supabase - [https://supabase.com/dashboard](https://supabase.com/dashboard) and create a new project.
+Sign up to iEchor - [https://iechor.com/dashboard](https://iechor.com/dashboard) and create a new project.
 Wait for your database to start.

 ### 2. Run "User Management" Quickstart